-Modern Healthcare reports, “COVID-19 are already be putting a dent in procedure volumes.”
+Modern Healthcare reports, “COVID-19 may already be putting a dent in procedure volumes.”
 They cited a survey that one-quarter of U.S. doctors report procedure cancellations or deferrals.
 Fear of contagion has caused patients to miss appointments or conduct their visits online.
 As a result, telemedicine visits have spiked by 50% across the country.
 Here’s how to keep your clinic running in a world that has shifted to the virtual visit.

 Tips for Business Continuity for Healthcare Providers

 Setting up virtual telemedicine visits for your patients is an important way to provide revenue to your practice while still practicing social distancing.
 They can help you triage symptomatic COVID-19 patients but also help you monitor patients with chronic disorders without exposing them to the virus.